The Master of Education in Literacy is not currently accepting applications for admission.

 - Places students' classrooms and schools as the focus of course discussions and assessment

-- Admission to School of Interdisciplinary and Graduate Studies/MEd in Literacy program
+- Complete Graduate application/MEd in Literacy program

 - Kentucky teaching certificate and at least one year teaching experience